NixOS/rfcs/rfcs/0088-nixpkgs-breaking-change-policy.md

 - Merge to `staging`, notify dependents then eventually merge to `master`.
 - Gather a large number of fixes in the PR branch then merge to `staging` or `master` once most or all dependencies are fixed.

+This adhoc nature has a number of downsides:

+- Change authors need to put effort into deciding how to handle each particular change.
+- Maintainers of dependant packages don't know what to expect and have a hard time keeping up with upstream breakages.
+- Merges to `master` or `staging` can result in broken channels which block all updates including security updates.

 This aims to provide a uniform approach so that everyone involved knows what to expect and to allow further workflows including automation to be build on top